Fusion1013/AvasarVault/Materials/Metals/Planar Metals/Abyssus.md

 cost_kg: 113.40gp
 cost_lb: 250.00gp
 ---
 A type of [[Metals Overview|Metal]].
 A living metal that has the appearance of gold.
 Mends itself when broken.
-Can be found in thin veins within the cave walls of Tenebris.
+Can be found in thin veins within the cave walls of [[The Dark Beyond]].
 Commonly used in the creation of tools.